paschermayr/ModelWrappers.jl/README.md

 vals = unflatten(reconstruct, vals_vec) #(a = 1.0f0, b = 2, c = [3.0, 4.0], d = [5, 6])
 ```

 Flatten/Unflatten can also be used for Automatic Differentiation.
-The functions 'flattenAD' and 'unflattenAD' return output based on the input type.
-See the differences to the first two cases in this example:
+The functions `flattenAD` and `unflattenAD` return output based on the input type.
+Check the differences to the first two cases in this example:
 ```julia
 myparameter = (a = Float32(1.), b = 2, c = [3., 4.], d = [5, 6])
 flattendefault = FlattenDefault(; output = Float32, flattentype = FlattenAll())